Ore Dock Brewing Company: History

 Weston and Andrea Pernsteiner founded the Ore Dock Brewing Company.
 The two were inspired by Fitger's Brewhouse Brewery and Grille in Duluth, Minnesota, and its historic yet refinished location.
 After moving to Marquette for Weston's new job, the couple found a suitable downtown location for their own brewery at 114 West Spring Street.
 It opened in May 2012.
 They took its name from the nearby ore dock once used to load iron ore pellets onto lake freighters.
 Having little homebrewing experience, they hired Nick VanCourt as their head brewer.

 It began bottling its beer in 2013, and sold it outside of Marquette County beginning in 2013.
 At this time, the brewery had enough capacity to brew 2,500 barrels per year—having expanded shortly before that from 850 barrels.
 In 2018, Ore Dock sold 1,631 barrels of beer within Michigan, making it the forty-first largest brewer in the state.
 This total was down from 1,754 in 2017, but up from 1,566 in 2016.
+In 2025, they expanded their brewing capacity to 3,000 barrels per year.